0xAX/linux-insides/Initialization/linux-initialization-3.md

 }
 ```

-After this we will have first reserved `memblock` for the extended bios data area in the `.meminit.data` section. `reserve_ebda_region` function finished it's work on this step and we can back to the [arch/x86/kernel/head64.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head64.c).
+After this we will have first reserved `memblock` for the extended bios data area in the `.meminit.data` section. `reserve_ebda_region` function finished its work on this step and we can go back to the [arch/x86/kernel/head64.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head64.c).

 We finished all preparations before the kernel entry point!
 The last step in the `x86_64_start_reservations` function is the call of the: